groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.0.8.1 (2019-08-31) =
+* FIXED Bug in Abstract Table class causing fatal error in some extensions in Admin view.

 = 2.0.8 (2019-08-30) =
 * ADDED birthday field support for the form builder and contact record.
 * ADDED option to disable the JS page tracking script.